To be eligible to begin any ITT course, you need to fulfil the following conditions:

 - GCSEs in English and Maths of grade C (4) or higher (or equivalent).

 - An honours degree, usually 2:2 or better (or overseas equivalent confirmed by NARIC UK).

 - In addition…

-- primary trainees will need a GCSE in a science subject grade C (4) or higher (or equivalent).
-[There is also a funded Subject Knowledge enhancement course for Primary Maths where applicants would benefit from increasing their mathematical knowledge prior to beginning teacher training.
-Click here for further info on Subject Knowledge Enhancement courses]
+- Primary trainees will need a GCSE in a science subject grade C (4) or higher (or equivalent).
+[There is also a funded Subject Knowledge enhancement course for Primary Maths where applicants would benefit from increasing their mathematical knowledge prior to beginning teacher training.]

 - If English is not your first language we recommend that you sit a test to show your competence and fluency in the English language.
 This is called IELTS (Academic) (International English Language Testing System, Academic Test) and is an internationally recognised system for demonstrating fluency in English (Listening, Reading, Writing and Speaking).
-If using IELTS for English GCSE equivalence then we would usually look for an IELTS score of 6.5.
+If using IELTS for English GCSE equivalence then we would require a score of 6.5.